HuyMU/Task_Manager_For_DADN_CNPM/README.md

 2. **Onboarding Members**: Team members can now register an account and choose one of the roles created by the Admin.
 3. **Workflow Execution**:
    - Members click "Start" to move a task to `In Progress`.
-   - Once done, they click "Complete Task", fill out the Evidence note, and it goes to `Pending Review`.
+   - Once done, they click "Submit Review", fill out the Evidence note, and it goes to `Pending Review`.
    - The Admin (or an authorized Reviewer) reviews the task within the Detail Modal and decides to Approve or Reject it.

 ## 🚀 CI/CD Pipeline & Deployment